mattua/IgniteExample101/readme.txt

     cluster as you want.

-2) Run "StreamWords" class - this will populate an Ignite cache by reading in the lines of the "Alice In Wonderland" story and streaming the words one by one into the shared Ignite cache - a cache which is configured with a time to life of 1 second, so it will be a sliding window of every word streamed in the last 1 second
+2) Run "session2.StreamWords" class - this will populate an Ignite cache by reading in the lines of the "Alice In Wonderland" story and streaming the words one by one into the shared Ignite cache - a cache which is configured with a time to life of 1 second, so it will be a sliding window of every word streamed in the last 1 second

-3) Run "QueryWords" class to query the contents of this cache in real time in SQL like syntax- and do some analytics
+3) Run "session2.QueryWords" class to query the contents of this cache in real time in SQL like syntax- and do some analytics

     At various points these examples you should play around with shutting down some nodes and observing the instant failover.

+4) Shut down everything and run